 Foster cross-functional collaboration

-By doing so, all team members will gain a solid understanding of the role of AI in product development and will be able to collaborate effectively to leverage its benefits.
+By doing so, team members will gain a solid understanding of the role of AI in product development and will collaborate effectively to maximize benefits.

 Cultivate an AI-powered culture